 RESTING IN GOD’S EVERLASTING ARMS

-The concept of God’s everlasting arms, is closely tied to His character as a loving Father.
+The notion of God’s everlasting arms, is closely tied to His character as a loving Father.
 Just as a father longs to protect and care for his children, God desires to do the same for us.
 He wants us to feel safe and secure in His presence, knowing that He is always looking out for our well-being.
-His everlasting arms are a symbol of strength, protection and care which are always available to us.
+His everlasting arms are a symbol of strength, protection and care, which are always available to us.
 These arms are not limited by time or space; they are eternal just like God Himself.
 They are always open, always ready to receive us, and always willing to hold us close.

 The Bible puts it this way: The eternal God is your refuge, and underneath are the everlasting arms… (Deuteronomy 33:27)

 This verse paints a beautiful picture of God’s loving care and provision for His children.
 The image of God’s everlasting arms enveloping us in a warm embrace, is a comforting reminder of His presence and protection in our lives.
-God’s everlasting arms is a fortress of absolute peace and security, where we can find solace and strength in the midst of life’s challenges.
+God’s everlasting arms is a fortress of absolute peace and security, where we can find solace and strength in the midst of life’s inescapable challenges.

 Our Fortress

-A fortress is a symbol of strength, security, and resilience.
+A fortress is a potent symbol of strength, security, and resilience.
 It represents a safe haven, a stronghold that provides protection from harm and danger.
 Throughout history, fortresses have been built to withstand sieges, battles, and natural disasters; serving as beacons of hope and safety for those who seek shelter within their walls.

-The of a fortress extends beyond physical structures.
+The idea of a fortress extends beyond physical structures.
 It can also represent a mental or emotional stronghold, a place of inner strength and resilience that enables us to weather life’s challenges.
 In this sense, a fortress can be a state of mind that allows us to face adversity with courage and determination.

 As Christians who believe in the Word of God, we find numerous examples of fortresses and strongholds in scripture, each serving as a reminder of God’s power and protection.
 The fortress of Zion, the city of David, and the temple in Jerusalem all represent places of refuge and strength, where God’s people could seek shelter and protection.